shaddyshad/sharehouse-rc1/routes/routes.md

 Contains definitions for services relating to creation and manipulation of warehouse, listing, and all queries on the warehouse data store.

 A warehouse is a central data object in sharehouse and the whole business is built around finding best fit for a search form.
 The location queries and posting impose the greatest business logic on the MVP.

+#### API endpoints

+*get('/warehouses')*

+__parameters__

+* None

+__Returns__

+A list of available warehouses.

+When no warehouse exist, the API potentially returns an empty queryset.

+__Errors__

+Like all GET API's that get data from the database, database connection errors might affect the connection after which the client is notified with a json response with the error status code set and the appropriate error message set.